Kidnapping Prevention for Children, Teens, and Adults:

 - Resisting the “Illusion of Safety”

-- What Adults Need to Know About Personal Safety for Children
+- Adults Need To Know: Personal Safety for Children

-- What Children Need to Know if They Cannot Get Away at First
+- Just in Case: What Children Need to Know if They Cannot Get Away at First

 - How to Pick a Good Self-Defense Program

 - Tools for Empowering Children to Explore Their World with Safety and Confidence

 - Podcast: Stranger Safety – What Rhymes with Ranger?
 (6:48)

 Training and Consulting